-Here <URL> designates the file that contains the A2F060 upgrade firmware image, the option -- skip-checksums, if specified, requests the utility not to verify the checksum of the firmware image.
-The image file includes all programmable contents of the A2F device (including FPGA fabric, FlashROM configuration and Cortex-M3 firmware).
+Here <URL> designates the file that contains the SmartFusion cSoC upgrade image, the option --skip-checksums, if specified, requests the utility not to verify the checksum of the image file.
+The SmartFusion cSoC image file includes a SmartFusion A2F060 image concatenated with a SmartFusion A2F200 image.
+Each individual image file includes all the programmable content needed for the A2F060 device or the A2F200 device (including FPGA fabric and Cortex-M3 firmware).
+The reliable upgrade utility when run in the SmartFusion cSoC upgrade mode will determine if the SmartFusion device on the ShMM-700 is an A2F060 or an A2F200 and program the appropriate image from the concatenated SmartFusion cSoC image file.

-A reliable upgrade of A2F060 firmware is done separately from a reliable upgrade of any other ShMM-700 firmware components and involves resetting the ShMM.
+A reliable upgrade of SmartFusion cSoC image is done separately from a reliable upgrade of any other ShMM-700 firmware components and involves resetting the ShMM.
 Also, if the current image set has number 1, this procedure has a side effect that U-Boot image 0 is overwritten by the current U-Boot image; if the current image set has number 0, there are no such side effects.

-The reliable upgrade of the A2F060 firmware includes the following steps:
+The reliable upgrade of the SmartFusion cSoC image includes the following steps:

 - The upgrade utility copies the upgrade image file onto the Flash Boot partition as a2f-upgrade.dat. - If the current image set has number 1, the upgrade utility saves the contents of U-Boot image 0 to a file, and copies the U-Boot image from partition 1 to partition 0.
-This is done to ensure that if the upgrade process is interrupted, the ShMM-700 can still recover by booting from partition 0 (see below). - The upgrade utility reboots the ShMM.
+This is done to ensure that if the upgrade process is interrupted, the ShMM-700 can still recover by booting from partition 0 (see below). - The upgrade utility reboots the ShMM-700. - When U-Boot sees the a2f-upgrade.dat file in the boot partition at startup, it initiates an A2F upgrade procedure via the SmartFusion CSoC JTAG pins.
+This procedure is performed with Flash remapping logic turned off (so that U-Boot has direct access to the Flash and U-Boot image 0 is always the active one).
+Also, the built-in i.MX287 watchdog timer is enabled during the upgrade so that if the upgrade process gets stuck, the ShMM-700 still has a potential to recover.
+As part of the A2F upgrade procedure the SmartFusion device type (A2F060 or